buildbot/buildbot/master/docs/developer/cls-forcesched.rst

 Parameters
 ~~~~~~~~~~

-The force scheduler comes with a fleet of parameter classes.
+The force scheduler comes with a set of parameter classes.
 This section contains information to help users or developers who are interested in adding new parameter types or hacking the existing types.

 .. py:module:: buildbot.schedulers.forceshed